CivicSpleen/ambry/doc/source/warehouse/index.rst

 - Users can download tables and views in a wide variety of file formats, including CSV, KML, JSON, GeoJSON and others.
 - Warehouse tables can be exported to NoSQL databases like MongoDB.

+This section references concepts that are described in detail in :ref:`Concepts <about_concepts>`

 Loading Data into a Warehouse
 *****************************